Wilfred/ag.el/README.md

 `n` and `p`, and you can visit the file by pressing `<return>` or clicking.

-You can run the search again by pressing `g`, or close the buffer with `q`.
+You can run the search again by pressing `g`, close the buffer with `q`, or kill the buffer with `k`.

 You can activate `next-error-follow-minor-mode` with `C-c C-f`.
 With this minor mode enabled, moving in the results buffer will make Emacs